jlopezarencibia/tasklist-dotnet/README.md

 ## About this solution

 This is a minimalist, non-layered startup solution with the ABP Framework.
-All the fundamental ABP modules are already installed.

 ## How to run

 The application needs to connect to a database.
+In this case the application is using a SQLite datbase, if you need to use other type of database change the connection string in the appsettings.json file

 Run the following command in the `TaskList.App` directory:

 ````bash
 dotnet run --migrate-database